TempeHS/2026CT_Web_Feedback/Isaac.j/feedback.md

 | contact.html         | Template      | Container, Grid (broken)  | extends, block                            | Contact page (HTML errors)                |
 | style.css            | Stylesheet    | N/A                       | N/A                                       | Basic navbar and carousel styling         |
 | main.py              | Flask App     | N/A                       | Routes, render_template, placeholder data | Application logic with 9 routes           |

-Isaac.j has created a Tokyo travel guide website with an authentic Japanese aesthetic and clear thematic purpose.
-The site aims to help visitors navigate Tokyo by providing information about places of interest, accommodation, activities, food, culture, and transportation.
-The design incorporates Japanese typography and color schemes to create an immersive cultural experience, though the content implementation remains largely incomplete.

 ## HTML Structure and Semantics